 Never let your child talk to a law enforcement officer about a criminal allegation until after you have spoken to an experienced attorney.
 Your child has the right to remain silent about the allegation and the right to be represented by counsel.
 An attorney can help you and the child understand the charges and possible defenses that might apply.

-Defense Attorney for Juvenile Crimes in Salt Lake City, UT
+Juvenile Defense Attorney in Salt Lake City, UT

 Fighting cases in juvenile court requires understanding the special set of rules and procedures that apply to the juvenile justice system.
 Our attorneys have experience representing juveniles charged with delinquent acts.